gflix/Esp32BleGattServerDemo/README.md

 - Applications cannot be modified after initialization, thus dynamic changes of services and their characteristics are not supported
 - Manufacturer data is not yet supported
+- The framework needs to allocate memory on the heap to store the registered services and characteristics in linked list; after initialization no dynamic memory handling is performed anymore

 ## Hints